 The first World AIDS Day was held in 1988 after health ministers from around the world met in London, England and agreed to such a day as a way of highlighting the enormity of the AIDS pandemic and nations’ responsibility to ensure universal treatment, care and support for people living with HIV and AIDS.

-According to the UNAIDS Report on the global AIDS epidemic 2013, 1.6 million people worldwide died of AIDS-related illnesses in 2012.
-By 2012, an estimated 35.3 million people around the world were living with HIV.
+According to the The Gap Report from UNAIDS, 1.5 million people worldwide died of AIDS-related illnesses in 2013.
+By the end of 2013, an estimated 35 million people around the world were living with HIV.

 On a national scale, an estimated 75,500 Canadians were living with HIV, and an estimated 2,570 new HIV infections occurred in 2014.